 We returned to the vibrant city of Bristol to meet with Nicola Colton, the illustrator behind People of Bristol project, at her Hamilton House studio space.
 Fascinated with fairytale creatures and visual storytelling from an early age, Nicola creates well-thought out and impressively executed visuals that celebrate the beauty of the everyday whilst conveying a warm sense of community and belonging.

-Nicola offered us a peek into her past projects and current ventures, taking us along to Cafe Kino, one of her favourite spots in the city where the sketches for People of Bristol are skillfully collected in her notebooks.
+Nicola offered us a peek into her past projects and current ventures, and took us along to Cafe Kino, one of her favourite spots in the city where she spends her time capturing the colourful people of Bristol.
 Our conversation moved into her lovely home where, amongst vinyl records and homemade macaroons, she told us about her trips to East Asia and the upcoming wedding day.

 For people who don’t know you – who is Nicola Colton?

 I'm an Irish illustrator living in Bristol; a city I find continually inspiring and full of creativity.
 I mostly work in children's illustration and publishing but I also do some commercial work.
 I've been getting back into writing over the past year and I'm hoping to have my own children's fiction and picture books published.
 I love getting lost in a good book and often listen to audiobooks while I'm working.
 I try to make time for yoga and meditation a few times a week, it's important for me to make space to relax and it definitely helps my creativity.
 I would love to have a cat and/or a scruffy dog with a beard.
 In the meantime I covet other people's pets when I'm out for walks with my partner Gavin and talk to my house plants.
 They all have names of course.

 “One thing that has really struck me is that Bristolians have a really strong individual and unique sense of style.
 I think it's very representative of the creative spirit of the city and it's diverse cultural influences.”

 Tell us about your life before moving to Bristol.